alextran21211/adsc3910-project-group-5/README.md

 ### Explanatory Data Analysis
 Use the data-eda.ipynb notebook in the docs/ directory to visualize patterns and trends.

+### EDA with some visualizations
+Run eda.py script in py_script folder from your environment to get some visualizations of the data.

 ### Model Training
 Save trained models in the models/ directory.
 You can extend the makefile to automate the model training process.